madhavkant29/Weapon-Detection-system-using-YOLOv5/README.md

 Incorporate real-time video stream processing for CCTV surveillance applications.

-Deploy as a web application using Flask or FastAPI for easy integration with security systems.
+Deploy as a web application using FastAPI for easy integration with security systems.

 **Conclusion**